Proper nutrition for diseases of the nervous system. Muscular dystrophy

 • infectious diseases in any trimester;

-• the age of a woman under 18 and after 45 years;
+• woman's age under 18 and after 45 years;

-• pathology of the placenta;
+• pathologies of the placenta;

 • severe somatic diseases, including hereditary and chronic diseases, injuries;